 You have the right to opt out of receiving electronic direct marketing communications from us by clicking on the opt-out link provided in all marketing communications we send you and choosing not to receive marketing communications from us in the future.
 You also have the right to prohibit us from using your personal data for direct marketing purposes, market research and profiling by contacting us on the addresses indicated above.

 RIGHT TO RESTRICTION OF PROCESSING

 You may request us to restrict certain processing of your personal data.
 If you restrict certain processing of your personal data, this may lead to fewer possibilities to use our websites and other services.

 You have the right to receive your personal data from us in a structured, commonly used format in order to transmit the data to another controller.

-We will take all reasonable, appropriate security measures to protect TURING and our customers from unauthorized access to or unauthorized alteration, disclosure or destruction of personal data we hold.
+We will take all reasonable, appropriate security measures to protect Turing Fest and our customers from unauthorised access to or unauthorised alteration, disclosure or destruction of personal data we hold.
 Measures include, where appropriate, encryption, firewalls, secure facilities and access rights systems.
-Should despite of the security measures, a security breach occur that is likely to have negative effects to your privacy, we will inform you about the breach as soon as reasonably possible.
+Should, despite the security measures, a security breach occur that is likely to have negative effects to your privacy, we will inform you about the breach as soon as reasonably possible.

 Applicability and changes